What is severe combined immunodeficiency (SCID)?

 - The St. Jude Transplant Program is approved by the Children's Oncology Group (COG), the National Marrow Donor Program (NMDP), the Pediatric Blood and Marrow Transplant Consortium, and the Center for International Blood and Marrow Transplant Research (CIBMTR).
 The program is certified by the Foundation for Accreditation of Cellular Therapy (FACT).

-- Doctors in the St. Jude Transplant Program work closely with laboratory scientists to quickly move new discoveries to patient care.
+- Doctors in the St. Jude Transplant Program work closely with scientists in the lab to quickly move new discoveries to patient care.
 The program conducts clinical trials to study these new discoveries.

 - The Transplant Unit at St. Jude is dedicated to the care of patients receiving bone marrow transplants, stem cell transplants or cellular therapy.
 The transplant team includes doctors and nurse practitioners with extensive training and experience in this lifesaving treatment for SCID.
 The team also includes registered nurses, a pharmacist, clinical dietitian, child life specialist and social worker.